Österlen Line

 The Österlen Line (Österlenbanan) is a 46 km long railway line between Ystad and Simrishamn in Skåne County, Sweden.
-The line is the remains of two former lines, the Malmö–Simrishamn Line and the Ystad–Eslöv Line.
+The line is the remains of two former lines, the Malmö–Simrishamn Line and the Ystad–Eslövs Järnväg.
 The Österlen Line runs from Ystad Station, where it is a continuation of the Ystad Line.
 The line is single track and electrified.
-It is served by the Skåne Commuter Rail and freight trains.
+It is served by the Skåne Commuter Rail.